Skip to main content

 What further resources can I use to help determine whether a loan is an HVCRE exposure?

-Are loans that are made before the implementation date of the rule (Jan.
+1. Are loans made before the implementation date of the rule (Jan.
 1, 2026) subject to the HVCRE risk-weighting requirements?

 No. Only loans made after the implementation date of this rule are subject to the HVCRE risk-weighting requirements.
+A loan is considered to be made when it closes.
 However, if a loan made before the implementation date of the rule is modified after the implementation date — or if a project is altered in a manner that materially changes the underwriting of the credit facility (such as increases to the loan amount or changes to the size and scope of the project) — the loan must be treated as a new exposure and reevaluated to determine whether it is an HVCRE exposure.

 [§ 628.2 Definitions — High-volatility commercial real estate (HVCRE) exposure, paragraph (3)]

 No. The HVCRE rule excludes loans originated for less than $500,000 from the definition of HVCRE exposures.
-Therefore, institutions do not need to evaluate these loans as HVCRE exposures.
+Therefore, you do not need to evaluate these loans as HVCRE exposures.

 [§ 628.2, paragraph (2)(v)]